signalfx/signalfx-dotnet-tracing/docs/README.md

 ### Instrument a Windows Service running a .NET application running

-You need to configure the Windows Service so that the following environment variables are set:
+Configure the Windows Service so that the following environment variables are set:

 ```env
 COR_ENABLE_PROFILING=1